project-brammer/project-brammer.github.io/_work/i-was-so-ashamed-of-my-body-that-i-locked-myself-in-my-apartment-for-days-heres-why.md

 ---
-title: I was so ashamed of my body that I locked myself in my apartment for days.
-  Here’s why.
-tags:
-- gender
 layout: post
+tags: [gender]
+title: "I was so ashamed of my body that I locked myself in my apartment for days.
+Here’s why."
 image: 4500.jpg
-publisher: vox
+publisher: "vox"
 ---

 On the third day of being locked in my apartment, it dawned on me that I would eventually have to step outside.